 Light: Jasmine needs plenty of light to bloom.
 Give it bright light with some direct sun.

-Fertilizer: Feed every 2 weeks with a high-phosphorus liquid fertilizer diluted by half.
+Fertilizer: Feed every 2 weeks with a high-phosphorus water-soluble fertilizer.
 Don't fertilize in spring after the flowers fade, while the plant is resting.

 Propagation: Take 4 in (10 cm) stem tip cuttings in early summer and root them in moist soil.